 If treatment isn’t sought fast, addiction can become a never ending cycle.
 The heavily influential and very critical part of your brain designed to promote survival and continued existence of the human race, can be accidentally manipulated to do the exact opposite and send you to your death.

-All it takes is time.
 The longer you wait to fight it the more deeply it becomes ingrained and the more times you relapse the harder it becomes to follow through with recovery.

 So what can you do?